ap--/python-seabreeze/docs/source/backend_api.rst

         creates a dictionary of all derived classes of `SeaBreezeFeature` and returns a {SeaBreezeFeature.identifier: DerivedSeabreezeFeature} mapping.

-    .. method:: get_feature_ids_from_device(SeaBreezeDevice device)
+    .. attribute:: feature_id

-        return feature_id from a :class:`SeaBreezeDevice` *internal use only*
+        assigned feature id for cseabreeze feature *internal use only*

-        all :class:`SeaBreezeFeature` derived classes have this classmethod and return their individual feature ids if the provided :class:`SeaBreezeDevice` supports the feature.

 .. autoclass:: SeaBreezeRawUSBBusAccessFeature
     :members: